jucardwell/remote-sensing-hazards/syllabus.md

 ### Grade Breakdown

 **Class Participation (25%):**
 The participation component of the course grade will be made up of your individual in-class participation, as well as effort on pair-programming in-class exercises.
-Pairs will turn in whatever they have completed by the end of the project period for completion credit.
-Each member of the pair should save a copy of the script.
-If the exercise is incomplete at the end of class, it should be completed independently outside of class.

 **Labs (50%):**
 There will be 6 labs that will be completed throughout the course.
 These